Many years ago I visited a client in his home address. I had been told by other services that this particular gentleman was a serious hoarder.

 Animal hoarding involves accumulating a large number of animals without providing basic nutrition, sanitation and veterinary care.
 In turn, the animals deteriorate into a poor state of health and neglect.
 The RSPCA often intervene to rescue animals in this situation.
 Sometimes the animal will need to be ‘put down’ for humane purposes.

 So why do people hoard?
 Why do some people find it impossible to part with items they don’t need?
 Is it simply the case, that one person’s trash is another person’s treasure?
-Or are their other factors involved?
+Or are there other factors involved?

 People can hold very strong beliefs about their possessions.
 These items may represent an emotional value or provide comfort and a sense of safety.
 They can sometimes serve as reminders of a person or a time in their lives.
 They may feel that it is there responsibility to save the item or that it could be useful either now or in the future.
 It could be attributed to the loss of someone special in their lives and they strive to fill the void with an endless collection of items.